What You Should Know About This Degree

 As social work is a human services field, learning how to work with people is a key component of your education.
 Therefore, even if coursework for programs can be fully completed online, all accredited social work programs have hands-on learning components, such as internships.
 When researching programs, find out what their expectations are for field experiences, and make sure you can fit this element of the program into your schedule and lifestyle.

 Licensure is another major consideration for social workers.
 In order to be considered a clinical social worker, you must have a master’s degree and a state-issued license.
-Licensure regulations vary by state, and may affect where and how you earn your degree.
+Licensure regulations vary by state, and they may affect where and how you earn your degree.
 At the exploratory stage, it’s important to research what the licensure requirements are in your state, and check with your programs of interest to make sure you will be eligible for licensure if you earn your degree at their institution.

 While a BSW is the minimum level of education needed for social work employment, more job opportunities are available to those with an MSW, including the ability to run a private practice.
 If you’re considering going into social work at the undergraduate level, it’s worth remembering that earning an advanced degree will likely be necessary to further your career.